Dwipamani Kalita: Major Attacks

-The other two morter attacks, at Borjhar and Palashbari, were carried out by her accomplice Pranoy Roy.
+The other two mortar attacks, at Borjhar and Palashbari, were carried out by her accomplice Pranoy Roy.

 Surrender

-On Sunday, April 20, 2003, Dwipamani surrendered before DGP Harekrishna Deka and IGP (Special Branch) Khagen Sharma.
+On Sunday, 20 April 2003, Dwipamani surrendered before DGP Harekrishna Deka and IGP (Special Branch) Khagen Sharma.
 She was only 20 at the time of surrender.
 She deposited an AK-56 and three rocket-propelled grenades during her formal surrender to the DGP.
 IGP Sharma said that Dwipamani was in touch with him over telephone for three months or so.
 After accomplishing a mission she even started calling up IGP Sharma over phone and taunted him for having failed to catch the culprits.
 As she admits before the reporters IGP Sharma gradually started talking her out of the destructive life she was leading which made her realize that she had only been used as a machine by the ULFA.
 She said at the press conference that she was not aware of the ideology of the ULFA and only joined the outfit due to family problems.

 Rehabilitation

-Dwipamani was on “specialised rehabilitation” and in order to return her to a normal life, the police top brass had taken special care of her.
-“The police would rehabilitate her in a ‘‘non-conventional way’’ by supporting her education and giving whatever other support she required to settle down in life, given her good academic record.”
+Dwipamani was on "specialised rehabilitation" and in order to return her to a normal life, the police top brass had taken special care of her.
+"The police would rehabilitate her in a ‘‘non-conventional way’’ by supporting her education and giving whatever other support she required to settle down in life, given her good academic record."
 Said DGP Harekrishna Deka.
 Now Dwipamani is the owner of two popular restaurants in Guwahati — both specialising in Assamese dishes.
 She was supported by the Assam Police to start the restaurants under a special rehabilitation package for surrendered rebels.